To the best of

 addition to appropriate dietary issues, is discussed during the

-consultation.
+covered.
 My CKD consultations take up approximately 2 hours

 of phone time since there is a lot to